-- Use public transportation to get to your exam location.
-However experienced driver you are, driving takes attention, thus it may impair your concentration and focus before the exam.
-It also depends on availability of public transportation, I was lucky to have my testing center only 500m away from train station.
-But if this would not be the case for me, I would probably go out half an hour earlier than I need in order to have some time to relax and concentrate later.
-I also took my time to revise my notes in the train, since train took 20 minutes to get to destination :)
+Use public transportation to get to your exam location.
+No matter how experienced driver you are, driving takes attention, thus it may impair your concentration and focus before the exam.
+It also depends on availability of public transportation, I was lucky to have my testing center only 500m away from a train station.
+But if this would not be the case for me, I would probably go out half an hour earlier than I needed to, in order to have some time to relax and concentrate later.
+I also took my time to revise my notes in the train.

 Take water!
 3 hours of active thinking is not a little, and brain really works better when it is hydrated.
 I drank around a liter of water during the exam, and I could think sharply for 2 hours straight.
 In mock exams I was doing before, I was getting tired after 10-15 questions.
 What I would like to suggest is that verify that you will be able to use bathroom in the exam (most places should not have a problem, but verification will not hurt), because you will really need it.
 I would also suggest not to take any food, especially the 'energetic' ones.
 Digestion is known to be one of the most energy-consuming processes in human body, together with brain activity, so any energetic food takes time to give effect.
 The time you don't really have during the exam.